MarijaBorisov/ngsi-tools/README.md

 ```

 * **`config.orion_url`**
-     - Fiware Orion Url, Connector API will use this URL for all Fiware Orion calls.
+     - Fiware Orion Url, NGSIBulkUpdater will use this URL for all Fiware Orion calls.

 * **`config.api_port`**
-     - Ngsi Connector Port, this is port on with Connector will run.
+     - NGSIBulkUpdater Port, this is port on with NGSIBulkUpdater will run.

 * **`config.ext`**
     - Allowed file extentions, some users want to limit which file type will be allowed due to their system request.

 * **`config.https`**
-    - How to run Ngsi Connector, if set to the true server will be started in https.
+    - How to run NGSIBulkUpdater, if set to the true server will be started in https.

 * **`config.returnEntities`**
     - When getting all entities default value provided by Fiware Orion is 20, meaning a user can get only 20 entities.
 But this option